• Skip to primary navigation

 • Perfect for leftovers - Whether it's holiday turkey or rotisserie chicken, this soup puts it to good use.

-• All the flavors of pot pie without the crust - The creamy base and tender veggies bring that same comforting taste.
+• All the flavors of pot pie without the crust - The creamy base and tender veggies bring that same comforting taste, with a velvety, savory finish; pair it with pot pie side dish ideas.

 • Thick, hearty, and filling - This soup is substantial enough to be a full meal on its own.

-• One-pot meal with simple ingredients - No fussy techniques, just great flavor in every bite.
+• One-pot meal with simple ingredients - No fussy techniques, just great flavor in every bite; for another easy stovetop option try a turkey chili for quick dinners.

 • Easily customizable - Adjust the veggies, swap the meat, or even make it dairy-free.